Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

 \subsection{Acknowledgements}

 The authors would like to acknowledge contributions to this paper arising from conversations with Daniel Berwick-Evans, Thomas Blom, David Chan, Emanuele Dotto, Daniel Graves, Liam Keenan, Inbar Klang, Connor Malin, Thomas Nikolaus, Birgit Richter, JD Quigley, Brian Shin, Sarah Whitehouse, and Foling Zou.
-They especially thank David Chan for key insights.
+They especially thank David Chan for key insights and an anonymous referee for valuable feedback that significantly improved the paper.
 Merling acknowledges partial support from NSF DMS grants CAREER 1943925 and FRG 2052988.
 Angelini-Knoll is grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 1010342555. \thinspace